anujdutt9/Self-Driving-Car-Nano-Degree/Project-3 Behavioral Cloning/README.md

 # Potential Shortcomings of Current Pipeline

 The current pipeline has been only tested on Track 1 and not Track 2.
 Also, techniques like including shadow in images for data augmentation, gaussian blurring for more smooth images before processing, better CNN model to avoid overfitting like using Dropout, more data etc. is required.
+Also, currently this model is able to drive the car autonomouslly till the throttle is set to about 15.
+If I increase this value to max i.e. 30 or above 15, the car tries to move out of the path.

 # Possible Improvements

 Further training and model improvements in terms of better data augmentation like changing gamma values of images, applying gaussian blurr to smoothen the images before processing, shadow in images etc. is required to make the model robust.
+This will also improve the performance of the car at higher speeds.

 # References